Miss Helen Herns Moon Light Lounge,1968

 In 2018, Paul will be inducted to the New York Blues Hall Of Fame.

-Paul Oscher has also appeared in many documentaries and books about the blues and is now in the process of writing his own book about his life in the blues.
+Paul Oscher has also appeared in many documentaries and books about the blues and was in the process of writing his own book about his life in the blues.

-Paul Oscher resides in Austin Texas where, when he is not on the road, he can be found locally performing with his All-Star Six-Piece Blues Band.
+Paul Oscher resided in Austin Texas where, when he was not on the road, he could be found locally performing with his All-Star Six-Piece Blues Band.